 43. I can further improve my interviewing skills.

-44. I identify the need for training in advanced excel and presentation skills.
+44. I identify the need for advanced excel and presentation skills training.

 45. I need to work on balancing between work and personal time.

-46. I am punctual and always log in on time and complete my work timings.
+46. I am punctual, always log in on time, and complete my work timings.

-47. I ensure I follow the safety guidelines of IT and data security.
+47. I ensure I follow IT and data security safety guidelines.

-48. I do not indulge in the password and/or access card sharing.
+48. I do not indulge in password and access card sharing.

 49. I contribute to the safety of the organization by reporting matters.

 50. I participate in compliance projects run by various departments.